ipc2023-htn/ipc2023-htn.github.io/index.md

 ## Proceedings and Planner Abstracts

-The preliminary versions of the planner abstracts can be found here.
+The proceedings of the IPC 2023 HTN track, featuring all planner abstracts and new domain descriptions, are [available here](https://ipc2023-htn.github.io/proceedings/ipc2023htn-proceedings.pdf).
-The participants can still submit a final version, which can also include an analysis of the behaviour of their planner in the IPC.
-We will publish these proceedings once we have them.

 | Participant | Planner Abstract |
 |---|---|---|---|